-- 1. ensuring that the design, construction, operation, and closure of the project facilities are in compliance with the terms and conditions of the Energy Commission Decision; - 2. resolving complaints; - 3. processing post-certification changes to the conditions of certification, project description (petition to amend), and ownership or operational control (petition for change of ownership) (See instructions for filing petitions); - 4. documenting and tracking compliance filings; and - 5. ensuring that compliance files are maintained and accessible.
+- 1. ensuring that the design, construction, operation, and closure of the project facilities are in compliance with the terms and Conditions of the Energy Commission Decision; - 2. resolving complaints; - 3. processing post-certification changes to the Conditions of Certification, project description (petition to amend), and ownership or operational control (petition for change of ownership) (See instructions for filing petitions); - 4. documenting and tracking compliance filings; and - 5. ensuring that compliance files are maintained and accessible.

-The CPM is the contact person for the Energy Commission and will consult with appropriate responsible agencies, Energy Commission, and staff when handling disputes, complaints, and amendments.
+The CPM is the contact person for the Energy Commission and will consult with appropriate responsible agencies, Energy Commission, and Staff when handling disputes, complaints, and amendments.

 All project compliance submittals are submitted to the CPM for processing.
-Where a submittal required by a condition of certification requires CPM approval, the approval will involve all appropriate Energy Commission staff and management.
+Where a submittal required by a Condition of Certification requires CPM approval, the approval will involve all appropriate Energy Commission staff and management.
 All submittals must include searchable electronic versions (pdf or MS Word files).
+The CPM may accept and approve compliance submittals that provide sufficient detail to allow construction activities to commence without the submittal containing detailed information on construction activities that will be commenced later in time.